PCOS (Polycystic Ovarian Syndrome) is a common hormonal condition affecting 12-20% of Australian women of reproductive age.

 My choice depends on the specific needs of each individual patient.

-And of course, I will give guidance, advice and support for combining these with whatever dietary and lifestyle changes they will need to make in order to achieve the full benefit from my programme.
+And of course, I will give guidance, advice and support for combining these with whatever dietary and lifestyle changes that may be required in order to achieve the full benefit from my programme.

 Essentially, we work together for the best outcome.